Searching for Substrings

 match = /s(amp)le/.exec "Sample text"

-.
-With āgā flag returns an array containing the matches, without āgā flag returns just the first match or if no match is found returns null
+The match method matches a given string with the RegExp.
+With āgā flag returns an array containing the matches, without āgā flag returns just the first match or if no match is found returns null.

 "Watch out for the rock!".match(/r?or?/g)